 So I put together my own requirements how MY home automation should work.
 None of the above listed systems fulfilled all requirements I thought about.
 What I disliked most is that they all rely on a server (in-house like a Raspberry Pi or external like a VPS) and they rely on a working internet connection.
 And they would stop working once the connection to the server or to the internet is interrupted.
 Then there is no more IoT and no more cloud!

-For me it was very important that as much as functionality is secured even if your ISP decides to cut you off for maintenance (or whatever reason they come up with).
-Specially security functions should still be working even if your local WiFi network stops working.
+Moreover, for me, it was very important that functionality was secured so that even if my ISP decides to cut me off for maintenance (or whatever reason they come up with), my security functions should still be working even if my local WiFi network stops working.

 So I came up with my own list of requirements: